 Recommended Compiler Flags

-Based on our experience with several benchmarks described below, NERSC recommends this optimization compiler flag for most codes: -O3.
+Based on our experience with several benchmarks, NERSC recommends this optimization compiler flag for most codes: -O3.

 Cray benchmarkers also make these recommendations for further tuning with the Pathscale compiler:

 - -Ofast Note: this is a little looser with precision than other compilers

 - For more information users can look at the man page for all Pathscale compiler options

 The Pathscale compilers support version 2.5 of the OpenMP standard.

 For the full list of compiler options type man pathf90, man path95, man pathcc or man pathCC.
 However, remember always to use the Cray wrappers (ftn, cc, and CC) when compiling.